evgeniya-burlachenko/rsschool-cv/cv.md

 ## About Me

-In 2020 I started learning web development.
+I have been learning frontend development since 2021.

 I am a student of Ecole 42 programming school.